 - 1. Ensure that you have terminated any instances running from the subscription. - a.
 Open the Amazon EC2 console. - b.
-In the navigation pane, click Instances. - c.
-Select the instance, click Actions, and select Terminate.
+In the navigation pane, click Instances. - Select the instance, and select Terminate from the Actions menu.
 When prompted, click Yes, Terminate. - Log in to the AWS Marketplace, and click Your Account, then Manage Your Software Subscriptions. - 3.
 Click Cancel subscription.
 You are prompted to confirm your cancellation.